morishjs/graphql-ddd-boilerplate/README.md

 Fork or download this project.
 Configure your package.json for your new project.

-Then copy the `.env.example` file and rename it to `.env`.
+Then copy the `env/.env` file to root directory.
 In this file you have to add your database connection information.

-Create a new database with the name you have in your `.env`-file.

 Then setup your application environment.